treangenlab/somatem/README.md

 ```

 `somatem_mags.nf`
-this is a much longer and more complicated script but is the *bees knees* in terms of MAG construction from long-reads
+this is a much longer and more complicated script but is the *bees knees* in terms of MAG construction from long-reads.
 ```
 # coming soon
 ```